mauritssilvis/challenges/java/basic_maven_project_intellij_idea/README.md

 no main manifest attribute, in basic-1.0-SNAPSHOT.jar
 ```

-To solve this problem, configure the Maven JAR plugin according to [Creating an executable JAR using Maven](../executable_jar_maven).
+To solve this problem, configure the Maven JAR plugin according to the discussion of several [Maven JAR plugin issues](../executable_jar_maven#21-maven-jar-plugin-issues) that is part of [Creating an executable JAR using Maven](../executable_jar_maven).

 ## License